johnnovak/twyg/doc/config.rst

     .. propparams:: Number 999999999
         :values: >0

-    Maximum depth the node can have for the level definition to apply to it.
+    Maximum depth of the node in the tree to be selected.

 .. property:: levelNumChildrenMin